Frequently Asked Questions

 Level Term Life Insurance is basic, cost-effective protection that allows you to lock in your premium rate for a set period of time.
 During that period you pay your premium and in return, know that if your loved ones were to unexpectedly lose you, they could at least have the financial help of the insurance benefit you have arranged for them.
 “Level” means that your rate will remain the same, or level, for the initial term selected (10, 15 or 20 years).

-Combined with its exclusive group rates for physicians and high benefit amounts, this plan is a great way to protect your loved ones if something should happen to you.
+Combined with its exclusive group rates for physicians and high benefit amounts, this plan is a great way to help protect your loved ones if something should happen to you.

 I already have coverage through my employer.
 Do I still need this insurance?